RocketChat/matrix-homeserver-local/README.md

 ## Running Rocket.Chat locally

-While [use system CA](https://github.com/nodejs/node/issues/58990) for MacOS is not supported on NodeJS, it's necessary to manually point it to the extra certificate:
+While [use system CA](https://github.com/nodejs/node/issues/58990) for MacOS is not supported on NodeJS, it's necessary to manually point it to the extra certificate.

+Run `make setup` or `make export-ca-cert` to add the CA path to the NodeJS Env Var.

+Or manually export the Env Var from this repository and use the same shell to run meteor:
 ```shell
 export NODE_EXTRA_CA_CERTS="$(PWD)/traefik/certs/ca/rootCA.crt"
 ```